DMA902/gocv-dnn-text-detection/README.md

 Instructions to install these two dependencies can be found [here](https://gocv.io/getting-started/)

+The EAST Text Detection Model and the Text Recognition Model must be downloaded via the links in the Resources section below.

 ## How to Run

 Specify a file in the `input` if you wish to perform text detection against a static image.